Tomshiii/ahk_wiki/Old/v2.8.x/v2.8.1/Other Scripts/Streamdeck AHK.md

 ## download scripts
 These scripts take advantage of `yt-dlp` to quickly download (and/or convert) youtube/twitch videos.
 If you do **not** have `yt-dlp` installed to the system path, these scripts will not work.

-These scripts will first check for any highlighted text (or will fall back to checking the clipboard if the user isn't highlighting anything), then check for a youtube/twitch url.
-If one is found it should automatically download the file to the desired location!
+Copy a youtube/twitch url to the clipboard and then run any of the scripts to have it automatically download the files to the desired location!

 - `sfx.ahk` => downloads the video and converts it to `.wav` and saves it in the path provided
-- `vfx.ahk` => downloads the video in `.mp4` and saves it in the path provided
+- `vfx.ahk` => downloads the video and saves it in the path provided
-- `video.ahk` => downloads the video in `.mp4` and saves it in the path provided
+- `video.ahk` => downloads the video and saves it in the path provided
 ***

 ## blend scripts